Office hours: Tuesday, 12:00 pm - 14:00 pm

 8

-English for international affairs (foundation course)
+English for international affairs (basic course)

 The course aims to provide students with intermediate level language skills specific to the economic world, with particular attention to effective communication in corporate contexts and the drafting of commercial documents in English.